Is Purified And Distilled Water The Same Thing

 Historical and Scientific Foundations

 Scientifically, distillation relies on the principle that water has a lower boiling point than most contaminants.
-When water is boiled, it turns into steam, leaving behind minerals, salts, and other impurities.
+Practically speaking, when water is boiled, it turns into steam, leaving behind minerals, salts, and other impurities.
 The steam is then condensed back into water, resulting in a highly purified product.

 Differences in Purity Levels